axelomega/omegamacs/README.md

 This is my personal Emacs setup that I've iteratively refined over time to work well for my development workflow.
 I'm happy to share it with the wider Emacs community as it has proven to be a robust, capable configuration that strikes a good balance between power and maintainability.

 The configuration emphasizes transparency, modern packages, and real Emacs Lisp code over abstractions.
+A key design principle is **clean separation**: Omegamacs strives to separate the shareable configuration files (which you can check out from this repository) from user-specific config files that contain local settings, secrets, or proprietary information that Omegamacs can't possibly know about.

 Whether you use it as-is, adapt parts for your own setup, or simply browse for ideas, I hope you find it useful for your Emacs journey.

 ## Rationale: Why Choose Omegamacs?